NNPDF/nnpdf/doc/sphinx/source/vp/upload.rst

 `https://vp.nnpdf.science <https://vp.nnpdf.science>`_

-The files in this repository are backed up to two locations, indexed and cross referenced with the :ref:`mailing list <mail>`.
+The files in this repository are backed up to two locations, indexed and cross referenced with the mailing list.
 The HTTP access to the files is password protected.

 The uploading system is designed to be integrated with ``validphys``.
 Reports,